Pour over café filtre en train d'être préparé avec verseuse en verre sur comptoir de café

 Filter coffee and focaccia

-Carrera's homemade focaccia, with its notes of olive oil and herbs, complements filter coffee with surprising accuracy.
-The lightness of the filter doesn't overpower the bread's aromas, and the two complement each other without competing.
+Carrera's homemade focaccia, with its notes of olive oil and herbs, surprisingly complements the filter coffee perfectly.
+The lightness of the filter doesn't drown out the bread's aromas, and the two complement each other without competing.
 A simple, honest, and delicious pairing.

 ✽ PERFECT PAIRING